Saturday the 14th

 Saturday the 14th is a 1981 American comedy horror film starring real-life husband and wife Paula Prentiss and Richard Benjamin, co-written and directed by Howard R. Cohen and produced by Julie Corman.

-Despite the implications of the film's title, it is a spoof of classic horror movies from the 1930s and 1940s, and not a parody of the Friday the 13th series or slasher films of that type from the 1980s.
+Despite the implications of the film's title, it is a spoof of classic horror movies from the 1930s and 1940s, and not a parody of the Friday the 13th series or of slasher films of that type from the 1980s.
 It was followed by Saturday the 14th Strikes Back in 1988.

+In the film, the Hyatt family inherits the house of a deceased uncle, and its magical book.
+The family's son reads the book and unwittingly unleashes monsters from its pages.
+The family has interactions with the vampire Waldemar and the would-be world-conqueror Van Helsing, who each want to acquire the book.

 Plot

 An all-American family inherits a deceased uncle's house.
 John and Mary Hyatt, together with daughter Debbie and son Billy move in, but Waldemar, a vampire, and Yolanda, his wife, want desperately to get into the rundown house because it contains a book of evil.

 Billy finds the mysterious book.
 He reads of a curse hanging over the date of Saturday the 14th.
 As he turns the page, a monster is unleashed and with each turn, another disappears from the page and is materialized within or outside the home.
 The house is soon swarming with monsters.

 Strange things start happening: eyes appear in John's coffee, sandwiches are mysteriously eaten, the television tunes into The Twilight Zone only, dirt is found in Mary's bed, dishes get done by themselves, neighbors disappear.
 As this is happening, neither John or Mary suspect anything, completely oblivious to the spooky occurrences around them.

 Waldemar gets into the house by turning into a bat.
 Mary keeps hearing noises at night, which she thinks are made by owls, but are actually the sounds of Waldemar in bat form.
 John hires an exterminator to get rid of the bats.
 The exterminator turns out to be Van Helsing, who is also after the book of evil.

 John and Mary begin planning a housewarming party for Saturday the 14th.
 Guests arrive, but they cannot leave.
 When they try, a thunderstorm appears outside the door.
 As the night unfolds, the monsters begin to kill the guests one by one.

 Eventually a duel between Van Helsing and Waldemar and Yolanda erupts, where it is discovered that Van Helsing wants the book in order to rule the world and Waldemar and Yolanda were only trying to stop him from getting his hands on it.
 Good triumphs over evil, as Van Helsing and the monsters are defeated.

 The Hyatts end up in an upscale new home, while Waldemar and Yolanda keep the original house as their own.